 1. Property Taxes and Insurance

 You know you’ll have to pay a monthly mortgage, but that payment is likely to be more and larger than you expected.
 A monthly mortgage calculator will only tell you what your payment of principal and interest will be every month.
 But the payment usually includes property taxes and home insurance, which can add a lot to the monthly payment.
-When you use a buyers agent to buy a house in Reno Nevada, your Real Estate Agent can help you get a good understanding of these hidden cost when buying a home in Reno Nevada.
+When you use a buyers agent to buy a house in Reno Nevada, your Real Estate Agent can help you get a good understanding of these hidden cost.
 (Call 775-525-0980 for more information.)

 2. Mortgage Insurance